This page covers not just Street Lane, as it is called today, but also Tarporley Road and the tracks off it.

 In 1939, retired farmer and his wife, Frank and Alice Acton were living at Lyndale having moved from Whitley Hall.
 When the house was sold as part of the Daresbury Estate dispersal in December 1941, Mrs Acton was the tenant.

 From 1841 until past 1881 Charles Chetwode Rose was living in Ivy Cottage.
 In 1901 Ellen Pimlott was there.
 Ellen was the grand-daughter of James Cliffe of Whitley Hall, and born at the Cat and Lion in Stretton to James and Martha Cliffe.
 Ellen married John Pimlott in and the couple farmed at Burley Heyes in Appleton.
 John died in 1889 and in 1901 Ellen was recorded in the census as living at Ivy Cottage with her two unmarried children.
 She died in 1909 and is buried at St Matthews, Stretton with her family.

-The 1939 Register recorded James and Frances Plant living at Ivy Cottage.
+The 1939 Register recorded James and Frances Plant living at Pebbledash Cottage.
 James was a retired threshing machine driver.
-In the Daresbury Estate sale particulars of December 1941, Ivy Cottage was described as a house containing sitting room, scullery, three bedrooms and a wash house.
+In the Daresbury Estate sale particulars of December 1941, the cottage was described as a house containing sitting room, scullery, three bedrooms and a wash house.
 It also contained a room formerly used as a shop with separate entrance to the main road.
-It was bought by the tenants for £350 but just a couple of months after the sale, James Plant died and is buried alongside his wife at St. Luke’s.
+It was bought by the tenants for £350 but just a couple of months after the sale in January 1942, James Plant died and is buried alongside his wife at St. Luke’s.

 One of the earliest records of the Merryfall estate was in May 1679, which suggests that it was held by Theophilus Eaton Jnr of Dublin in 1666.
 Eaton leased it to Thomas Dewsberry then sold it to him before it was conveyed to Thomas Aldersey of Spurstow: